 Ming Dynasty, Beijing

-In contrast, the subsequent Ming Dynasty is the peak of Great Wall's history.
-Since its establishment, the Ming Dynasty was harassed by northern tribes, like Tartars and Jurchens.
-Therefore, it never stopped the construction of the defensive line during its rule of over two centuries.
+By contrast, the subsequent Ming Dynasty became the peak of Great Wall's history.
+From its establishment, the Ming Dynasty was harassed by northern tribes, like Tartars and Jurchens.
+Consequently, it continued the construction of the defensive line throughout its rule of over two centuries.
 Besides adding many more miles of its own, the Ming emperors ordered enlargement of the walls of previous dynasties into double-line or multi-line walls.
 For example, out of Yanmenguan Pass were added three big stone walls and 23 small ones.
-The main line of Ming started from Hushan near the Yalu River in the east to the Jiayuguan Pass in the west.
+The main line of the Ming Dynasty started from Hushan near the Yalu River in the east to the Jiayuguan Pass in the west.
 It has a total length of about 5,500 miles (8,851.8 kilometers).

 Qing Dynasty (1644 - 1911)

 The Ming Dynasty Wall was solid, but it failed to stop the cavalries of the Qing Dynasty, a regime established by Manchu people in northeast China.
 The Qing cavalries broke through Shanhaiguan Pass, and occupied the central plain.
-In the early Qing Dynasty, the emperors thought they were strong enough to defend themselves, so few wall was built.
+In the early Qing Dynasty, the emperors thought they were strong enough to defend themselves; very few additions to the wall were built.
 Later, in order to prevent Han people from entering northeast China and Inner Mongolia, they ordered a deep trench be dug in Liaoning and Inner Mongolia, and the willows be planted along the trench.
 Hence, the Qing Dynasty Wall was also called "Willow Line".

-Later, with the end of Cold Weapon Age, the Great Wall gradually lost its function as military defensive system and many sections are severely damaged and disappearing due to natural disasters and human activities.
-However, it is a precious heritage of all human beings and witness to Chinese history that deserves better preservation and protection.
+In time, the Great Wall gradually ceased to function as a military defensive system and many sections are severely damaged or disappearing due to natural disasters and human activity.
+However, it is a precious heritage of all mankind and witness to Chinese history that deserves better preservation and protection.

 Great Wall Chronology